gerapam/MyNetwork/README.md

 Hello all, I created this page to share my knowledge related with computers and networks.
-This is a description of my home network, the hardware and software I use and how it was setup.
+Here you will find a description of my home network, the hardware and software I use and how it was setup.
 I will put links to my blog page (https://qualquercoisa.eu/) related with these topics.
 In my blog I will describ how I configured everything.
 Hope you enjoy, and fell free to give me your feedback.

 The Hardware: